The Calendar of the Church Year: Significance

 The Calendar of the Church Year, as found in the authorized editions of the Book of Common Prayer and Lesser Feasts and Fasts, is the official calendar of The Episcopal Church.

-There is no single calendar for the various churches which are part of the Anglican Communion; each makes its own calendar suitable for its local situation.
+There is no single calendar for the various church provinces which are part of the Anglican Communion; each makes its own calendar suitable for its local situation.
 Calendars in different provinces of the Anglican Communion will focus on figures more important to their own provinces.
 As a result, The Calendar of the Church Year contains a number of figures important in the history of the church in the United States, as well as figures of regional or global significance.

 Different provinces often borrow important figures from each other's calendars, as the international importance of those figures become more prominent in their own provinces.
 In this way the calendar of the Episcopal Church in the United States has importance beyond just the immediate purpose of supporting the liturgy of the American church.

 Because of its relation to the Episcopal Church of the United States, the Episcopal Church in the Philippines follows The Calendar of the Church Year rather closely.

 The Calendar of the Church Year is one of the key sources of the calendar for the international daily office Oremus.
+Not every feast day celebrated by Episcopal churches is listed in the Calendar of the Church Year.
+For instance, many Anglo-Catholic chruches celebrate the Conception of the Virgin Mary on December 8, a day with no feast in the official Calendar.